-- What it is doing to improve its performance and impact, drawing on relevant information - for example spend analysis - and what improvements have been achieved since its last report; and - How it is working with other bodies for example procurement centres of expertise - to maximise effectiveness and efficiency. - Reporting data8 as requested through SPPNs9.
+- A summary of benefits that have had a positive impact on climate change. - What it has learned from its consultation and engagement with stakeholders and those affected by its procurements, and what it is doing to respond to these views, including how procurement has furthered the College's work with regard to the General Equality Duty. - What it is doing to improve its performance and impact, drawing on relevant information for example spend analysis and what improvements have been achieved since its last report. - How it is working with other bodies for example procurement centres of expertise - to maximise effectiveness and efficiency; and - Reporting data as requested through SPPNs.